Learning Causally Predictable Outcomes from Psychiatric Longitudinal Data: Algorithm

 \subsection{Sequential Extraction of Severity Scores}

 The optimization problem in Expression \eqref{eq:first} only produces a single set of non-negative weights, $\alpha_1$.
 However, our goal is to identify all $\alpha$ that maximize persistent correlation with treatment while minimizing confounding.
-We thus introduce an additional \textbf{orthogonality penalty} term (c) that enforces approximate orthogonality between each new score and all previously extracted scores:
+We thus introduce an additional \textbf{diversity-promoting penalty} term (c) that encourages each new score to be as clinically distinct as possible from all previously extracted scores:

 where $K \geq 2$ denotes the total number of learned scores including the current score under optimization.
-The orthogonality penalty measures the Mahalanobis cosine similarity between the current score $\alpha$ and each previously discovered score $\alpha_k$, where $M_i$ is the correlation matrix of the outcome variables $\bm{Y}_i$.
+The diversity-promoting penalty measures the Mahalanobis cosine similarity between the current score $\alpha$ and each previously discovered score $\alpha_k$, where $M_i$ is the correlation matrix of the outcome variables $\bm{Y}_i$.
 This similarity ranges from $-1$ to $1$ like the main correlation term, so the penalty is naturally scale-matched to the main objective and does not require a separate hyperparameter for balancing its influence.

-By penalizing high similarity, we encourage each new score to capture a unique and interpretable pattern of symptom variation that is distinct from all previously extracted scores.
-This approach enables the recovery of multiple, clinically meaningful outcome scores that are both robust to confounding and non-redundant, supporting richer causal inference in high-dimensional longitudinal data.